 Why Amphetamines Increase Risk of Heat Stroke

-Amphetamines and other stimulants increase risk for heat stroke by preventing your brain from recognizing that you are exhausted (American College of Sports Medicine annual meeting in Orlando, Fla.
-May 28, 2014).
-Amphetamines delay the painful signs of exhaustion during exercise in the heat by increasing the temperature at which the tell-tale signs occur.
-These researchers showed that amphetamines increase the maximum amount of oxygen you can take in, the time to exhaustion and the body temperature that cooks your brain.
+Amphetamines and other stimulants may increase risk for heat stroke by preventing your brain from recognizing that you are exhausted (Temperature (Austin), 2014;1(3):242-247).
+These researchers showed that in rats, amphetamines increased the maximum amount of oxygen taken in, time to exhaustion, and body temperature.

 In 1965, I almost died from heat stroke at the finish line in a local running race in Arlington, Virginia. and I still hear from people who were there when I collapsed.
 I had taken an amphetamine pill before the race, and I am still embarrassed by the stupidity that I showed when I ignored all the warning signs as my temperature continued to climb.
 That was the first and only time I tried an amphetamine or any other performance-enhancing drug.